 All off-campus employment must be authorized in advance and follow specific procedures outlined in the federal regulations.
 Do not work off campus without permission.

 Academic training authorization permits a J-1 student to be employed temporarily at a job directly related to his or her major field of study.
-To be authorized to engage in academic training employment, a J-1 student must have received written approval in advance from the Global Engagement Office for the duration and type of academic training.
+To be authorized to engage in academic training employment, a J-1 student must have received written approval in advance from International Affairs for the duration and type of academic training, and the permission must be on the student's SEVIS record.

-Students may receive authorization for off-campus employment when necessary due to unforeseen economic circumstances that have arisen since acquiring exchange visitor status.
+Students may apply for authorization for off-campus employment when necessary due to unforeseen economic circumstances that have arisen since acquiring exchange visitor status.